Last updated on November 12th, 2021 at 05:13 pm

 You ring the buzzer next to the unnamed door.
-The glamorous hostess answers and asks you the password.
+The glamorous host or hostess answers and asks you the password.

 You answer: BOOKS

-She, lets you in and leads you through the dimly lit bar to a bookcase.
+They let you in and lead you through the dimly lit bar to a bookcase.
 The bookcase opens and you walk through a secret passageway and into the secret bar… you’ll feel as though you’ve travelled back in time.
 ENJOY!

 - Tickets for Alcatraz sell out in advance, so buy them a week or two in advance if you can and I’d recommend going early(ish) in the morning.